lychyi/canvas-kit/CONTRIBUTING.md

 ### Creating a module

 1. Run `yarn create-module`
-2. Enter in a module name, description and author.
+2. Enter in a module name and description.
 You'll be prompted to choose if you also want to create a CSS module.
 3.  (optional) Add any required dependencies on other modules
 4.  (optional) If you added any extra dependencies, run `yarn`
 5. Start Storybook `yarn start`
 6. Navigate to [http://localhost:9001/](http://localhost:9001/) and find your new module's story
-7. Begin editing your new React component in `modules/canvas-kit-react-<NAME>/react/index.ts` and CSS module in `modules/canvas-kit-react-<NAME>/css/index.scss`!
+7. Begin editing your new React component in `modules/<MODULE_NAME>/react/index.ts` and CSS module in `modules/<MODULE_NAME>/css/index.scss`!

 ### Exporting a Module